baryhuang/ai-meeting-notes-agent/README.md

 > Voice transcription meets autonomous AI agent.
 Like [OpenClaw](https://openclaw.ai/) for your voice memos — transcribe, chat, and let an AI agent work with your files, all through Telegram.

-## Free to use.
-No catch.
+## Free and open source.

-**Try it now at [notesly.app](https://notesly.app)** — completely free through May 2026.
-No limits on minutes, no paywalls, no credit card.
-Just send a voice memo and get a transcript.

-Want to own it?
-Self-host this repo with your own API keys.
+Self-host with your own API keys.
 Free forever.
 MIT licensed.

 https://github.com/user-attachments/assets/37a70d2d-ba9c-4335-b466-da24bbf3b4c4